Sea level rise and coastal adaptation

 • What are the feedback loops and interactions between sea level rise and other climate phenomena, such as storms and coastal erosion?

-• How does sea level rise impact coastal communities’ socio-economic systems and vulnerable populations?
+• How does sea level rise impact coastal communities’ socioeconomic systems and vulnerable populations?

 • How can scientific knowledge inform decision-making processes and policies related to coastal adaptation?

-The course will have a duration of two weeks, and will be structured as follows:
+The course will have a duration of two weeks and will be structured as follows:

-Week 1: Understanding sea level rise
+Week 1: Understanding Sea Level Rise

 • The science behind sea level changes